 Add lentils to 4 cups of water in a large saucepan and bring to boil

-Stir in turmeric and black cardamom pods and cook over med. heat about 45 minutes
+Stir in turmeric and black cardamom pods and cook over med. heat about 45 minutes.
+If using chana dhal increase cooking time to 1 hour.

 Stir occasionally to keep lentils from sticking, add more water if lentils boil dry